-If, for example, the student is applying to six choices, they should give you six reference forms individually completed with their details and the course and conservatoire details (and six stamped addressed envelopes if you're posting them).
+The applicant will provide you with the form electronically — these should be completed and sent by you to each conservatoire.
+For example, the student is applying to six choices, they should give you six reference forms individually completed with their details and the course and conservatoire details.

-You'll then need to write the references (you can tailor it to the specific course) and send them to the conservatoire(s).
+You then need to write the reference (you can tailor it to the specific course) and send them to the conservatoire(s).

 If an applicant is still studying or waiting for results, please give a prediction for their final overall achievement.
 You can also comment on the applicant's performance in any units they've already taken.